Density-operator approaches to transport through interacting quantum dots: Simplifications in fourth-order perturbation theory: Diagram grouping

 We first performed the partial sum over the last two terms using \noEq{relation}{eq:delta1sum} and assuming $\delta_0 = 0$.
 Adding the last term and using \noEq{relation}{eq:delta2sum} we obtain the full sum.
 Expressing ${\delta}'_1$ in the energy differences of the representative diagram $\delta_3,\delta_2,\delta_1$ using \Eq{eq:delta12sum} we again obtain \Eq{eq:sum}.
 However, in addition we have treated the cases of secular intermediate states as well.
 For the B.(1) and B.(2) subgroups, the representative diagram is itself reducible and the secular case arises for $\delta_2 =i0$.
 If it is excluded, we keep only the partial sum in the second line of \Eq{eq:sum-freq}:

-Note that here the $i0$ needs not be written out explicitly.
+Note that here the $i0$ does not need to be written out explicitly.
 In contrast, for the C.(1) and C.(2) subgroups, the representative diagram is the only irreducible one which has to be kept: inspecting the reducible diagrams we see that the secular case arises for ${\delta}'_2 =\delta_3-\delta_2+\delta_1 =i0$ and we can eliminate one parameter.
-Choosing $\delta_3$ we obtain
+Keeping $\delta_3$ we obtain

 We note that also here $i0$ needs not be written out explicitly since the $2i0$ in $\delta_{3}+\delta_{1}$ are sufficient to guarantee the correct analytic behavior as function of the frequencies.
 We now shortly comment on this point as well on the $i0$ explicitly added in \Eq{eq:sum}.